Frequently asked questions.

 Most clothes contain a blend of textile fibers.
 Is mixed textile waste a problem for your technology?

 Yes and no. Recycling mixed textiles is always more difficult than recycling textiles made from a single material and designed with recycling in mind from the start.
 Our technology is robust and non-cellulosic textile fibers can be removed without disruption to the process.
 But because our fibers only use the cellulose in the raw material, all the polyester, elastane and other non-cellulosic materials need to be removed.
 The higher the cellulose content of the raw material, the more efficient our process.
-That’s why our preference is for at least 80% of the textile feedstock to be cotton.
+That’s why our preference is for at least 88% of the textile feedstock to be cotton.

 This sounds exciting!
 I want to take part by sending you my old clothes for recycling.
 What should I do?

 We’re happy to hear you’re with us!
 The best way for you to get involved is to take your worn-beyond-repair clothes to your nearest textile collection point.
 This way they will be delivered to the right place to be repaired, recycled or regenerated.
-Unfortunately we cannot accept textile donations from individuals – we also work with official suppliers and sorters.
+Unfortunately we cannot accept textile donations from individuals – we work with official suppliers and sorters.

 Where can I buy yarns, fabrics, clothes and other textiles made with Infinna™?